actualbudget/docs/docs/advanced/bank-sync.md

    ![](/static/img/connecting-your-bank/connecting-your-bank-02.png)

-7. Click “Set-up Nordigen for bank-sync.”
+7. Click “Set-up GoCardless for bank-sync.”

    ![](/static/img/connecting-your-bank/connecting-your-bank-nordigen-05@2x.png)

-8. You will be asked to enter your Nordigen secret ID and secret key.
+8. You will be asked to enter your GoCardless secret ID and secret key.
 These values will be saved on the server, so you will only need to enter them once.

    ![](/static/img/connecting-your-bank/connecting-your-bank-nordigen-06@2x.png)

-### Link Accounts with Nordigen
+### Link Accounts with GoCardless

 1. Add the link to your accounts in actual (Existing or New)